 - and so on

-When you use this method, you should have planned since v1 that you were going to version your API.
+When you use URL versioning, you should have planned since v1 that you were going to version your API.

 The 3scale Gateway would then extract the endpoint and the version from the URI.
 This approach allows you to set up application plans for any version/endpoint combination.
 You can then associate metrics with those plans and endpoints, and you can chart the usage for each endpoint on each version.